 The courses are taught in a supportive and hands-on manner which is essential for the type of courses that I was undertaking.
-I think the facilities and opportunities available through studying at Plymouth University are very appealing, while also located in a stunning waterside location.
+I think the facilities and opportunities available through studying at the University of Plymouth are very appealing, while also located in a stunning waterside location.

 Is there anything else which you would like to share with our current students?

 Aim high for your future careers.
 It can seem like it is challenging particularly when studying is intense and you are juggling this with applying for jobs and undertaking work experience but it will all be worth it when you have achieved your aims.

 For more information about our range of courses within the School of Law, Criminology and Government please visit the school page.

 Want to find similar alumni?

 If you would like to find out what other relevant alumni are currently doing, please visit the business, law, logistics and management interest area.